 She has won many awards and her work has been selected for many group exhibitions, including, more recently, the Royal Ulster Academy, Belfast, and the Royal Watercolour Open Contemporary, London.

-She is also a member of the Arts’ Society of Ulster, the Pastel Society of Ireland and the Irish Society of Botanical Artists
+She is also a member of the Water Colour Society of Ireland, the Pastel Society of Ireland and the Irish Society of Botanical Artists.

-Her paintings are held in the collections of Limerick University, Enterprise Ireland, and Lisburn City Council, as well as in many private collections.
+Her work is held in the collections of Enterprise Ireland, the Water Colour Society of Ireland, Limerick University, Lisburn City Council and the South-Eastern Trust, as well as in many private collections.